elastic/apm/specs/agents/tracing-api-otel.md

 Agents MAY provide a bridge implementation of OpenTelemetry Tracing API following this specification.
 When available, implementation MUST be configurable and should be disabled by default when marked as `experimental`.

 Agents MAY add an explicit agent configuration to enable/disable the bridge.
-If an agent implements such a configuration, the configuration name MUST be `ELASTIC_APM_OPENTELEMETRY_BRIDGE_ENABLED`.
+If an agent implements such a configuration, the configuration name MUST be `opentelemetry_bridge_enabled`.

 The bridge implementation relies on APM Server version 7.16 or later.
 Agents SHOULD recommend this minimum version to users in bridge documentation.